ShawonAshraf/the-bot/README.md

 ```

 > [!NOTE]
-> In case you don't have access to a machine running linux, use the docker image for building the project for linux.
+> In case you don't have access to a machine running linux and would like to run the bot on some linux server, use the docker image for building the project for linux.

 ```bash
 # make a directory at the project root named penguin to store the build